mateusvoltolim/repository-helper/README.md

 ### TODO list

-* Use json file to configure the roles to filter old files to be removed.
+* Use json file to configure the rules to filter old files to be removed.